 - Curing of adhesives for bonding electronic components and splicing optical fibers.

 - Increase throughput because of the nearly instantaneous curing time.

-- Obtain greater energy efficiency because all the energy is used for curing.
+- Obtain greater energy efficiency because most of the energy is used for curing.

 - Achieve and maintain compliance with environmental regulations by reducing your volatile organic compound (VOC) emissions, because UV-curable materials contain little or no solvents.

 New electron beam (e-beam) technology is compact, efficient, reliable and easy to operate and maintain.
 It can fit into many new applications, such as post-curing of inks and varnishes on flexographic printing presses.
 The e-beam systems are designed so that all the accelerator components are in one unit.
 The emitter is in a compact and hermetically-sealed enclosure without active vacuum pumps.
 This enables easy installation and provides the easy maintenance that industry requires today.

 Conventional e-beam technology is used for welding, melting, vaporizing and heat treating metals.
 New low voltage e-beam technology, available at ETAC, finds common application in polymerization and cross-linking of organic materials and coatings and sterilization.
 Industrial product applications include: